deepfakes/faceswap/README.md

 ### Convert
 From your setup folder, run `python faceswap.py convert`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

+### GUI
+Alternatively you can run the GUI by running `python faceswap.py gui`

-#### General notes:
+## General notes:
 - All of the scripts mentioned have `-h`/`--help` options with arguments that they will accept.
 You're smart, you can figure out how this works, right?!

-Note: there is no conversion for video yet.
-You can use [ffmpeg](https://www.ffmpeg.org) to convert video into photos, process images, and convert images back to video.
+NB: there is a conversion tool for video.
+This can be accessed by running `python tools.py effmpeg.py -h`.
+Alternatively you can use [ffmpeg](https://www.ffmpeg.org) to convert video into photos, process images, and convert images back to video.

 ## Training Data
+A pre-trained model is not required, but you can download the following pre-trained Cage/Trump training model:
 **Whole project with training images and trained model (~300MB):** https://anonfile.com/p7w3m0d5be/face-swap.zip or [click here to download](https://anonfile.com/p7w3m0d5be/face-swap.zip)